The Sloan Digital Sky Survey Peculiar Velocity Catalogue

 \subsection{Summary}

 In this section, we have provided a thorough explanation for how to extract measurements of the log-distance ratio and peculiar velocity from a sample of Fundamental Plane galaxies.
 Our approach includes a new analytic method for accounting for selection bias, which makes it tractable for us to apply the same technique to all our mocks.
 We have demonstrated that the method produces unbiased log-distance ratios, but that a residual correlation between the group richness and log-distance ratio requires us to fit subsamples with different cluster sizes separately.
-Our final combined catalogue achieves a mean uncertainty on the log-distance ratio of $0.1$ dex, which translates to a $\sim 23\%$ uncertainty on the peculiar velocity relative to the CMB-frame redshift.
+Our final combined catalogue achieves a mean uncertainty on the log-distance ratio of $0.1$ dex, which translates to a $\sim 23\%$ uncertainty on the distance.
 This is slightly better than was achieved with 6dFGSv ($26\%$; \citealt{Springob2014}), and could potentially be improved further with a more detailed understanding of the observed correlation between group richness and the FP parameters.
-Finally, we tie the zero-point of our sample to the CosmicFlows-III data, demonstrating consistency using both individual objects and objects within the same cluster, and recovering a zero-point uncertainty of $0.004$ dex (not including cosmic variance or the uncertainty in the CF3 zero-point itself).
+Finally, we tie the zero-point of our sample to the CosmicFlows-III data, demonstrating consistency using both individual objects and objects within the same cluster, and recovering a relative zero-point uncertainty of $0.004$ dex (not including cosmic variance or the uncertainty in the CF3 zero-point itself).